[Updated May 2023]

 4. Online sales of tours and experiences

-With such advanced technology, we now have the power to search for holiday options based on our special interests or requirements.
-Interact with them with visuals that show them why you are the best choice by showing them the unique experiences of your region, the culture, the fauna, the flora, the food, and more.
+With such advanced technology, consumers have the power to search for vacation options based on a host of special interests or requirements.
+Hook prospects with exciting visuals that show them why you are the best choice!
+Show off how your tourism business highlights the unique experiences of your region: the culture, the attractions, the fauna, the flora, the food, and more.

 Tip: Showing your audience the experiences you offer can go a long way — think video content, podcasts, blog posts, and more.
-By using storytelling, tourists will know what to expect from you and your company, therefore allowing them to decide if you’re the best.
+By using storytelling, tourists will know what to expect from you and your company, encouraging them to hit that “book now” button.

 5. Inbound marketing and content

 One tried and tested strategy that tourism companies use to attract buyers is well-written content, and that’s not likely to change anytime soon.
-Content is always going to be a huge part of your digital marketing strategy, but think beyond your website.
+Content is always going to be a huge part of your digital marketing strategy, but think beyond the pages of your website.

 Tip: Blogs are a great way to have new content on a regular basis.
 In order to keep your target audience(opens in a new tab) intrigued, make sure to vary your content to some degree with photos and video content, shorter and longer blog posts.